-Southeast, Inc. and Affiliates (the Organization) are non-profit Ohio corporations organized to develop and administer a comprehensive mental health and behavioral healthcare recovery service system, to provide services to homeless persons throughout Ohio and to provide housing to lower-income, mentally disabled individuals.
+Southeast, Inc. and Affiliates (the Organization) are non-profit Ohio corporations organized to develop and administer a comprehensive mental health and behavioral healthcare recovery service system, to provide services to homeless persons throughout Ohio, to provide housing to lower-income, mentally disabled individuals and provide vocational services to individuals overcoming mental, emotional and other challenges.
 Services and programming are provided primarily in Central and Eastern Ohio locations.
 Affiliates include Alternative Lifestyles, Inc. (ALS), which owns two facilities and provides housing for the low-income community, and Friends of the Homeless, Inc. (FOH), which operates emergency shelter and other residential facilities.